CER Certificate (MEET): Comparative Effectiveness Research in Decision-making

 Successful Completion of the Program: The Certificate Program is broken down into 6 modules.
 The learner must successfully complete each module with a 70% passing rate within a 12-month period of time.
 Each module test can be repeated up to 3 times to achieve this passing rate of 70% or greater.
 Those learners who do not successfully complete all modules in the certificate program during the 12 month time frame will not be eligible to complete the program, receive CE credit or receive a certificate.
 Participants receive automatic and immediate notification of their successfully or unsuccessful completion for each module.
 At the conclusion and successful completion of the Certificate Program Requirements, a special electronic certificate will be accessible to the learner through the Knowledge Enterprise Learning Management System.

-Cancellation or postponement of specific sessions will be provided to learners 30 days in advance of the event (phone or meet) should the minimum course size of 15 learners is not met.
+Cancellation or postponement of specific sessions will be provided to learners 15 days in advance of the workshop (phone or meet).

 CE: 19.0 Contact Hours

 Expiration Date: April 23, 2019

 Program Number: CERC01 M3

 AMCP, ISPOR, and NPC formed the CER Collaborative to provide greater uniformity and transparency in the evaluation and use of evidence for coverage and health care decision-making with the ultimate goal of improving patient outcomes.